Fidel876/Emotion-Detection-TCS/README.md

 ## 📌 Project Overview

 Human communication is not just words — it contains emotions.
-Understanding emotions from text is an important task in Artificial Intelligence, used in chatbots, customer service, and mental health monitoring.
+Understanding emotions from text is an important task in Artificial Intelligence, used in chatbots, customer service systems, and mental-health monitoring tools.

 This project builds an **Emotion Detection System** that automatically identifies the emotion expressed in a sentence or paragraph entered by the user.

-Unlike traditional machine learning models (Naive Bayes, SVM), this system uses **BERT Transformer**, which understands the contextual meaning of words.
+Unlike traditional machine learning models (Naive Bayes, SVM), this system uses **BERT Transformer**, which understands contextual meaning.

 Example:

-> "I am fine"
+> “I am fine”
-> can be neutral or sad depending on context — BERT can capture this.
+> can be neutral or sad depending on context — BERT captures this.

 ---

 ## 🎯 Objectives

 * Detect emotions from textual input
-* Use Deep Learning (BERT) for contextual understanding
+* Apply Deep Learning (BERT) for contextual understanding
-* Provide a real-time prediction interface
+* Provide real-time prediction interface
 * Demonstrate practical NLP application

 ---